MarcusFulbright/exceloutput/readme.md

 Should you want to build one, it must use the `ExcelOutput\Formatters\ExcelFormatterInterface` which guarantees the following behavior:

-* `applyRules(ExcelOutput\SpreadSheet $sheet, $target = null`: applies the rules that apply to the given $sheet
+* `applyRules(ExcelOutput\SpreadSheet $sheet, $target = null)`: applies the rules that apply to the given $sheet

 > If you need to inject an object from another library, like a PHPExcel,you can pass that object in as the $target.

 ## PHPExcel Integration

 Out of the box, you can start working with `PHPExcel` right away.
-The included `ExcelOutput\PHPExcel` folder has an adapter, formatter, and an abstract manager you can use.
+The included `ExcelOutput\PHPExcel\` folder has an adapter, formatter, and an abstract manager you can use.
 Some things to note when using the PHPExcel file:

-### PHPExcel Formatter / Adapter
+### PHPExcel Components

+### Factory

+The `ExcelOutput\PHPExcel\PHPexcelFactory` is used to create objects specific to PHPExcel.
+This is only mean to be used internally, However, you will have to inject the dependency where required.

+#### Formatter

+PHPExcel applies format rules to its own proprietary PHPExcel object.
+The `ExcelOutput\PHPExcel\PHPExcelFormatter` contains all of the logic required to apply format rules.
+You do not need to interact with this class directly, just inject it as a dependency when required.

+#### Adapter

+#### Adapter

 Because of the way PHPExcel works, an instance of `ExcelOutput\PHPExcel\PHPExcelFormatter` is required by the adapter.
 PHPExcel itself requires the proprietary PHPExcel object to get instantiated before applying format rules.
-This means that the `ExcelOutput\PHPExcel\PHPExcelAdapter` **requires** the formatter.
-Additionally, the `ExcelOutput\PHPExcel\PHPExcelManager` also **requires** a formatter to fulfill all of its obligations Simply instantiate the formatter first and pass it to both constructors:
+This means that the `ExcelOutput\PHPExcel\PHPExcelAdapter` **requires** the formatter.Additionally, the `ExcelOutput\PHPExcel\PHPExcelManager` also **requires** a formatter to fulfill all of its obligations Simply instantiate the formatter first and pass it to both constructors:

 ```php
 $formatter = new PHPExcelFormatter();